hybridcattt/hybridcattt.com/_posts/2021-07-13-start-testing-pragmatic-guide.md

 No surprise that figuring out _where to actually start_ can be difficult, and even overwhelming.
 But the truth is, you don't have to learn all of it beforehand.

 So let me help you get started 🙌

 ## Start from zero, iterate

 Automating the testing of a project is an iterative process.
-You start with no tests, then add some, bit by bit - either for existing code or along with newly written code.
+We start with no tests, then add some, bit by bit - either for existing code or along with newly written code.
 As the time goes, the amount of tested code grows.
-Eventually, a significant portion of your code becomes tested, although it usually takes a while to get there.
+Eventually, a significant portion of the code becomes tested, although it usually takes a while to get there.

 But what if I told you that **even having zero tests brings value to your project**?